justbarran/Arduino-RC-Radio-PC-Controller/README.md

 See my Channel https://youtube.com/c/justbarran for more infomation on how I did this project.

-You need a the arduino JoystickLibrary writen by MHeironimus. https://github.com/MHeironimus/ArduinoJoystickLibrary
+You need the arduino JoystickLibrary writen by MHeironimus. https://github.com/MHeironimus/ArduinoJoystickLibrary

 There are two versions of the code included.